Zilvaro/digitalz-research/README.md

 The site was deployed to GitHub pages using the following steps:
 - Sign up to GitHub
-- Create a new repository on GitHub.
 - Click on settings on the navigation bar under the repository title.
 - Select pages on the left menu bar.
 - Click on the master branch and save.
-- This will now generate a link with your website live.
-- The live link can be found here - https://zilvaro.github.io/my-digitalz/
+- The live link created by Github - https://zilvaro.github.io/digitalz-research/